Madonna Mia

 "Madonna Mia" is a love song that was transcribed by American gangster Al Capone while he was imprisoned in Alcatraz.
 Capone presented a copy of the sheet music for the song to Father Vincent Casey, who visited the prisoners in Alcatraz frequently in the 1930s while training to become a Jesuit priest.
 Capone created his own arrangement of the song as a tribute to his wife Mae.

 In April 2009, a copy of the sheet music and lyrics for the song were put up for sale for US$65,000.
-Rich Larsen with ChicagoMobMuseum.com re-discovered the song after more than 70 years and described it as "a tearjerker".
+Rich Larsen with AlCaponeFanClub.com re-discovered the song after more than 70 years and described it as "a tearjerker".
 He formed a group of musicians and a vocalist to record the song, which was released on CD May 2009.